-Contact with moving boom or turrent can result in death or serious injury.
-Stay clear of moving boom or turrent.

-Contact with moving machine can result in death or serious injury.

-Stay clear of moving machine.

-WARNING

-Injection Hazard

-Fluid escaping under pressure can penetrate skin and result in death or serious injury.

-Relieve pressure before disconnecting hydraulic lines.
+Upper Cab

+A WARNING A A A A A A A A A A A A A A A A A A A A WARNING Crush HazardStay clear of moving boom or turrent can result in death or serious injury.
+Fluid escaping under pressure can penetrate skin and result in death or serious injury. $ \begin{array}{ c c } \hline & \textbf{DANGER} \\ \hline & \textbf{DANGER \\ \hline & \textbf{DANGER} \\ \hline & \textbf{DANGER} \\ \hline &$ Relieve pressure before disconnecting hydraulic lines.
 Stay clear of leaks and pin holes.
 Use a piece of cardboard or wood to search for leaks.
 Do not use hand.
 Fluid injected into skin must be surgically removed within a few hours by a doctor familiar with this type of injury, or gangrene will result.

-Injection Hazard

-Fluid escaping under pressure can penetrate skin and result in serious injury.
+3 Injection Hazard Fluid escaping under pressure can penetrate skin and result in serious injury.
+Crush HazardStay clear of moving machine can result in death or serious injury.
 Relieve pressure before disconnecting hydraulic lines.
 Stay clear of leaks and pin holes.
 Use a piece of cardboard or wood to search for leaks.
 Do not use hand.
 Fluid injected into skin must be surgically removed within a few hours by a doctor familiar with this type of injury, or gangrene will result.

 DESCRIPTION OF MOVEMENT A1 HOIST.
 Forearm vertical, forefinger pointed up, move hand in small horizontal circles.
 A2 LOWER.
-Arm extended down, forefinger pointed down, move hand in small horizontal circles. А3 USE MAIN HOIST.
+Arm extended down, forefinger pointed down, move hand in small horizontal circles.
+A3 USE MAIN HOIST.
 Tap fist on head; then use standard signals.
-A4 USE AUXILIARY HOIST (Whipline).
+A4 USE AUXILIARY HOIST (Whipline ).
 Tap elbow with one hand; then use standard signals.
 A5 RAISE BOOM.
 Arm extended, fingers closed, thumb pointed up.
 B1 LOWER BOOM.
 Arm extended, fingers closed, thumb pointed down.
 B2 MOVE SLOWLY.
 Use one hand to give any standard motion signal and place other hand motionless in front of hand giving the motion signal.
 (Hoist slowly shown as example.) В3 RAISE BOOM AND LOWER LOAD.
 Arm extended, thumb pointed up, flex fingers in and out as long as load movement necessary.
 B4 LOWER BOOM AND RAISE LOAD.
 Arm extended, thumb pointed down, flex fingers in and out as long as load movement necessary.
 B5 SWING.
 Arm extended, point with finger in direction of swing of boom.
 C1 DOG EVERYTHING.
 Clasp hands in front of body.
 C2 EXTEND BOOM (Telescoping Boom).
 One Hand Signal.
 One fist in front of chest with thumb tapping chest.
 C3 RETRACT BOOM (Telescoping Boom).
 One Hand Signal.
-One fist in front of chest, thumb pointing outward and heel of first tapping chest.
+One fist in front of chest, thumb pointin outward and heel of first tapping chest.
 C4 EXTEND BOOM (Telescoping Boom).
 Both fists in front of body with thumbs pointing outward.
 C5 RETRACT BOOM (Telescoping Boom).
 Both fists in front of body with thumbs pointing toward each other.
 D1 STOP.
 Arm extended, palm down, move arm back and forth horizontally.
 D2 EMERGENCY STOP.
 Both arms extended, palms down, move arms back and forth horizontally.